paulhauner/open-homeless-connect-wptheme/openhc-wp/readme.txt

 License: Distributed under the terms of the GNU GPL
 Copyright: Automattic, automattic.com

-Maisha is distributed under the terms of the GNU GPL
+openhc is distributed under the terms of the GNU GPL

 1.2.4 - March 5,2016

 - fix for the footer on the shop page.
-Changes inside the “inc” folder - maisha_customizer_style.php file
+Changes inside the “inc” folder - openhc_customizer_style.php file

 1.2.3 - January 29,2016